 Merc’ with a Mouth!
 Best comedy movies

 They’re best known for writing multiple episodes of the critically acclaimed animated series Bob’s Burgers.
-The pair also created, and executive produced the animated comedy The Great North.
-There’s no news on a director as yet.
+The pair also created, and executive produced the animated comedy series The Great North.

 Could we see Deadpool in the MCU before Deadpool 3?

 In a way, we already have.
-In July, Deadpool and Korg (from Thor Ragnarok, played by Taika Waititi) appeared together in a promo for the Ryan Reynolds-starring movie Free Guy.
+In July 2021, Deadpool and Korg (from Thor Ragnarok, played by Taika Waititi) appeared together in a promo for the Ryan Reynolds-starring movie Free Guy.
 Incidentally, GiantFreakinRobot.com has reported that Reynolds is keen for Korg to appear in Deadpool 3.
-Personally, we’d hope that Reynolds is actually on bended knees, pleading for Waititi to direct the movie, but looking at what Waititi has on his plate at the moment, that’s fairly unlikely.
-But let’s pause for a moment to wonder, What If?

 More likely, though, is that we will see Deadpool in some MCU project or other even before Deadpool 3.
 It may just be a cameo, but with the multiverse opening up wide, we’d be surprised if there weren’t some foreshadowing for the Merc’ with a Mouth in an earlier film or TV show.
 After all, if he does have to swear, he could be bleeped out, and then he could go off on a meta-rant about censorship.